Applied Social Care

 234 x 157 mm

-Edited by Kevin Lalor Edited by Perry Share
+Edited by Kevin Lalor and Perry Share

 Kevin Lalor, PhD, is Head of School of Social Sciences and Law at Dublin Institute of Technology.
 He is editor of the Irish Journal of Applied Social Studies and co-author of Young People in Contemporary Ireland.